 In 2018, the hemp farm bill was passed.
 What this bill did was effectively remove CBD from the list of controlled substances, and approved a pharmaceutical version for a very specific form of epilepsy.
 Most CBD is not regulated by the FDA, however with continuing research this is appearing to not be the case for long.
 The farm bill encouraged farmers to grow hemp, and set up pilot programs in certain states to stimulate economic growth.
 This has been a huge success, and has made CBD much more accessible to the masses, therefore changing lives for the better.
 Hemp has officially been legally differentiated by regulators.

 To summarize, CBD is not a psychoactive substance.
 Both CBD and THC are both from the cannabis plant, but both have unique benefits and properties.
 THC is the component in cannabis that people use to get high.
 CBD is often associated with its perceived medical value, and has become much more accessible to everyday people.
 When choosing a CBD company, it is always crucial to get it from a reliable source that offers third party lab testing.
 Transparency with cannabinoid content can be the difference between getting the relief you deserve, or having a product that is unclear about its effects.
-OC Wellness Solutions has been priding it’s self in manufacturing only the highest quality CBD products since the 2018 farm bill passed.
+OC Wellness Solutions has been priding itself in manufacturing only the highest quality CBD products since the 2018 farm bill passed.
 Everyone can get different benefits from CBD, and it is always great to experiment with different products and dosages.
 CBD does not get you high, but it can sure get you healthy.